 The Version 4.0 Database model

-Version 4.0 of the workbench introduces a new back end to the entire software disregarding the previous solution to handling the volume of sequence data that was being run through the software.
+Version 4.0 of the workbench introduced a new back end to the entire software disregarding the previous solution to handling the volume of sequence data that was being run through the software.

 This system is based on an SQL database that can be run in either in memory (for high memory computers) or disk based storage (where all tables are persisted to a set of files on the hard disk).
 More information on this will be available shortly, however, for now in the current alpha setup only the high memory version is available (although this still has a lower memory footprint in comparison to the old software setup).